-- Outstation – any long trip out of the city, for example, “Wanna go outstation makan trip next week?”
+- For example, outstation – any long trip out of the city, “Wanna go outstation Makan trip next week?”

-- Convoy – to travel in a group of cars, as “Let’s convoy to the restaurant”.
+- Convoy – to travel in a car group, as “Let’s convoy to the restaurant.”

 - Jam – “Is it very jam now?”
-This means, “Is the traffic very bad now?”
+This means, “Is the traffic terrible now?”
 If you’re in a cab and you ask this, the driver will tell you the traffic.